 Entries linking to skylight

-c.
-1200, "a cloud," from Old Norse sky "cloud," from Proto-Germanic *skeujam "cloud, cloud cover" (source also of Old English sceo, Old Saxon scio "cloud, region of the clouds, sky;" Old High German scuwo, Old English scua, Old Norse skuggi "shadow;" Gothic skuggwa "mirror"), from PIE root *(s)keu- "to cover, conceal."
+mid-13c. (c.
+1200 as a surname), skie, sci, skei, "a cloud," from Old Norse sky "cloud," from Proto-Germanic *skeujam "cloud, cloud cover" (source also of Old English sceo (Middle English sceu) "the sky, the heavens," Old Saxon scio "cloud, region of the clouds, sky;" Old High German scuwo, Old English scua, Old Norse skuggi "shadow;" Gothic skuggwa "mirror"), from PIE root *(s)keu- "to cover, conceal."

-Meaning "upper regions of the air" is attested from c.
-1300; replaced native heofon in this sense (see heaven).
-In Middle English, the word can still mean both "cloud" and "heaven," as still in the skies, originally "the clouds."
-Sky-high is from 1812; phrase the sky's the limit is attested from 1908.
-Sky-dive first recorded 1965; sky-writing is from 1922.
+The meaning "upper regions of the air; region of clouds, wind, and rain; the heavens, the firmament" is attested from c.
+1300; it replaced native heofon in this sense (see heaven).
+In Middle English, the word can still mean both "cloud" and "heaven," as still in the skies (c.
+1300), originally "the clouds."

 "brightness, radiant energy, that which makes things visible," Old English leht (Anglian), leoht (West Saxon), "light, daylight; spiritual illumination," from Proto-Germanic *leukhtam (source also of Old Saxon lioht, Old Frisian liacht, Middle Dutch lucht, Dutch licht, Old High German lioht, German Licht, Gothic liuhaþ "light"), from PIE root *leuk- "light, brightness."